Master of Biostatistics Curriculum

-The Master of Biostatistics degree, a professional degree awarded by the Duke University School of Medicine, requires 44 credits of graded course work, a Practicum experience, a Proficiency Examination, and a Master’s Project for which 6 units of credit are given.
+The Master of Biostatistics program requires a total of 50 credits.
+44 credits of graded coursework, a Practicum experience, a Proficiency Examination, and a Master’s Project, for which 6 credits are awarded.

 Tracks and Timeline